-A wander around Old Nice< /i> is not to be missed.
-Among the narrow cobblestone streets you'll discover small craft shops in a picturesque atmosphere, not to mention the many religious monuments also worth looking at, including the Chapel of Mercy, on Cours Saleya, which dates from 1740 and was built in honour of the Brotherhood of the Black Penitents.
+A wander around Old Nice is what most tourists travelling to the city first set out to do.
+Among the narrow cobblestone streets you'll discover small craft shops alongside several religious monuments such as the Chapel of Mercy, on Cours Saleya, which dates from 1740 and was built in honour of the Brotherhood of the Black Penitents.
 Further towards the centre, at the curve of a small, narrow street, sits the current Courthouse, which as of the 17th century was the seat of the Governors and Princes of Savoy passing through the city.
 Take a tour of Old Nice to admire its churches and monuments.

-One of the things in Old Nice that would really be a shame to miss is without a doubt the Cours Saleya market.
+The Cours Saleya market is definitely worth visiting.
 Every morning (except for Monday, which is reserved for antique dealers), this ancient esplanade comes alive with the fruit and vegetables market and its famous flower market.
-Finally, at the corner of 'Rue de la Poissonnerie' and the Cours Saleya, look up to admire the House of Adam and Eve with bas-reliefs dating from 1584.
+At the corner of rue de la Poissonnerie and the Cours Saleya, look up to admire the House of Adam and Eve with bas-reliefs dating from 1584.
 It is, in fact, one of the last of the old painted houses, once numerous in the old city.

-Less cultural but very entertaining is the unavoidable visit to a casino.
+Less cultural but very entertaining is the unavoidable visit to one of the casinos.